Abhi-1U/rebib/cran-comments.md

 * Fedora Linux, R-devel, clang, gfortran (RHub)
 * Ubuntu Linux 20.04.1 LTS, R-release, GCC (RHub)

+## Notes
+There are no references to works/articles in my package that discuss the methods.
+This is because it is a set of tools to help with bibliography conversion and aggregation.

 ## R CMD check results

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔